manuelarte/golangci-lint-linter/RULES.md

 # Rules

-## Experimental: Fields are sorted by, default, enabled, disabled.
+## Experimental: Fields are sorted by, default, enabled, disabled

 ## Linters are sorted alphabetically